 It’s hard to find something that sounds good when you’re on a tight budget and value audio quality, but the Edifier TWS1 are some of the best cheap earbuds around.
 These buds support aptX for high-quality listening on Android devices, and they’re among the of few earbuds to support Qualcomm TrueWireless Stereo Plus, for a stable wireless connection.
 They’re not without their faults: build quality is cheap and the case uses microUSB for charging, but if corners must be cut, these are ones I can do without.

-Editor’s note: this Edifier TWS1 review was updated on October 23, 2020, to include a microphone poll and address how the TWS1 compares to the JLab GO Air.
+Editor’s note: this Edifier TWS1 review was updated on January 9, 2021, to add a content menu and add context to the sound quality section.

 Who should get the Edifier TWS1?